Grievances, Appeals from Discipline or Resolution of Complaints

-Learning and Organizational Development • Room 516, Governmental Center
+Learning and Organizational Development Section • Room 516, Governmental Center

-Responsible for: Facilitation Skills program, Broward County Facilitators, Computer Based Learning, Educational Leave, Employee Essentials New Hire Orientation, Fast-Forward, Employment Issues, mandatory training, specialized training, Positive Start, SUNsational Service®, training calendar, training resource approver, training registration and records management, tuition reimbursement and workforce development.
+Responsible for: Facilitation Skills program, Broward County Facilitators, e-Learning, Educational Leave, OnBoard Broward New Hire Orientation, FastForward, Employment Issues, mandatory training, specialized training, Positive Start Flex, SUNsational Service®, training calendar, training resource approval, training registration and records management, and workforce development.